alexellis/mailbox/README.md

 # mailbox

-mailbox / dead-letter queue for OpenFaaS using NATS Streaming
+mailbox: a dead-letter queue for NATS Streaming

 Use-case: you want to process an asynchronous message but for some reason you cannot do that immediately.
 A common example may be when working with a remote web API which is rate-limited.
 This pattern allows for a back-off.